thatvirtualboy/hellothere/_pages/presskit.md

 • Configure portait, landscape, or square cards
 • Browse cards by occasion, by sender, or the entire collection by date
 • Search the gallery to easily find cards by keyword
+• Hello There Post enables users to send hand-written letters anywhere in the world
 • Cards and folders are fully editable
 • Easy to maintain *Senders* list.
 • iCloud Sync & Backup*